 Reporting Safety Concerns

 A lack of PPE, an employer’s failure to enforce safety measures, and social distancing in the workplace are common concerns for many employees.
 If you were terminated for bringing up safety concerns to your employer, you may have a claim for wrongful termination.
 The Occupational Safety and Health Act (OSHA) prohibits employers from terminating or retaliating against an employee for filing a complaint about workplace safety.

 Taking Medical Leave

-If your employer terminates you for taking a medical leave, they risk violating The Family Medical Leave Act (FMLA).
-The FMLA requires employers who employ more than 50 employees to give their employees up to 12 weeks of unpaid leave per year to care for a child with a serious medical condition (which can include COVID-19).
+If your employer terminates your employment for taking a medical leave, they risk violating The Family Medical Leave Act (FMLA).
+The FMLA requires that employers who employ more than 50 employees give their employees up to 12 weeks of unpaid leave per year to care for a child with a severe medical condition (which can include COVID-19).

 (FFCRA) requires certain employers to provide employees with expanded family and medical leave for specified reasons related to COVID-19.
-Examples include caring for an individual subject to quarantine, or to care for a child whose school or childcare provider is closed for reasons related to COVID-19.
+Examples include caring for an individual subject to quarantine or caring for a child whose school or childcare provider is closed for reasons related to COVID-19.

 Protections for Quarantined Employees with Covid-19 in Minnesota

 Minn.
 Stat.
 144.4196 prohibits adverse actions against employees for up to 21 consecutive workdays when an employee is subject to isolation or quarantine.